-Sidelined in Gaza war, a confident Hezbollah is eager to fight Israel
+Sidelined in Gaza war, Hezbollah fighters yearn for victory over Israel

 - Quick Read